If you are looking for a safe, effective way to relieve unresponsive pain, cutting-edge spinal cord stimulation may be the answer for you.

 The leads and generator can be removed any time you wish to stop treatment.
 The main difference is that the generator will also be surgically implanted at this time.
 You may have new leads implanted in the epidural space, but this may not be necessary.

 For the generator, you and your doctor will discuss in advance where you would prefer it to be placed.
 A small flap of skin is opened to place the generator.
 Generally, the generator is located discreetly under the skin in the buttocks, abdomen, or chest.
-Finally, your doctor will close the surgical site and you will be wheeled into a recovery area to rest briefly.
+Finally, your doctor will close the surgical site, and you will be wheeled into a recovery area to rest briefly.

 You may feel a bit sore at the surgical site.
 This is normal.
-Take care to not twist or stretch in a way that might place strain on the site.
+Take care not to twist or stretch in a way that might place strain on the site.
 Avoid vigorous workouts or heavy physical activities until your doctor clears you.

 Keep the dressings on your incision site clean and dry.
 They can be removed after three days (or as directed by your doctor).
 Your incisions should heal completely two to four weeks after surgery.
 This is a good time to return to previous levels of activity, including work, exercise, and driving, once okayed by your doctor.